-This year the National Oceanic and Atmospheric Administration (NOAA) is forecasting a “near-normal” hurricane season in 2019, with between two and four major hurricanes expected.
+This year the National Oceanic and Atmospheric Administration (NOAA) is forecasting an above-normal hurricane season in 2020, with between three and six major hurricanes expected.

 For hurricane preparedness here are some practical tips: